QTM 106Luciferianism and the Christian Response

 "And we all, who with unveiled faces contemplate the Lord's glory, are being transformed into his image with ever-increasing glory, which comes from the Lord, who is the Spirit."
 (2 Corinthians 3:18, NIV [E])

-- [Primary Source Code - Hebrew] Biblia Hebraica Stuttgartensia (Masoretic Text): Consulted for the original Hebrew term Helel in Isaiah 14:12 and other Old Testament passages used in the etymological and contextual audit.
+- Hebrew Bible (Masoretic Text): Used for the original Hebrew Helel in Isaiah 14:12 and related Old Testament passages.

 - Genesis 1:31: "Very good" declaration (anti-Gnostic).